 MicroUI and the display module uses blending when drawing some texts or anti-aliased shapes.
 For each pixel to draw, the display stack blends the current application foreground color with the targeted pixel current color or with the current application background color (when enabled).
 This blending creates some intermediate colors which are managed by the display driver.
 Most of time the default color will be returned and so the rendering will be wrong.
-To prevent this use case, the display module offers a specific LLAPI LLDISPLAY_EXTRA_IMPL_prepareBlendingOfIndexedColors(void foreground, void background).
+To prevent this use case, the display module offers a specific LLAPI LLDISPLAY\EXTRA\IMPL\prepareBlendingOfIndexedColors(void\ foreground, void\ background).
 This API is only used when a blending is required and when the background color is enabled.
 Display module calls the API just before the blending and gives as parameter the pointers on the both ARGB colors.
 The display driver should replace the ARGB colors by the LUT indexes.
-Then the display module will only use the indexes between the both indexes are 20 and 27, the display stack will use the indexes 20 to 27, where all indexes between 20 and 27 target some intermediate colors between the both original ARGB colors.
+Then the display module will only use the indexes between the both indexes.
+For instance, when the returned indexes are 20 and 27, the display stack will use the indexes 20 to 27, where all indexes between 20 and 27 target some intermediate colors between the both original ARGB colors.